joeliang0520/Mapping-Social-Changes/README.md

 # Data and Code Release for the Paper "Mapping Scoial Change: A Unified Framework for Temporal Clustering

+Analyzing social change requires detecting patterns of continuity and difference over time.
+While time-series clustering offers a valuable approach, existing techniques are often limited by assuming fixed cluster definitions and static assignments of cases to clusters.
+To address these limitations, we introduce a unified framework of temporal clustering methods that allows for both dynamic cluster definitions and the transition of cases between clusters, generalizing and extending previous work.
+We also provide new algorithms for this dynamic clustering that optimize global objectives, with optional constraints on how cases move between clusters.
+This framework expands the methodological toolkit for analyzing social change, and we provide guidelines for its application.
+We illustrate the approach with three case studies: polarization of social and political attitudes across U.S. states; cross-national cultural change; and the evolution of neighborhood business patterns.
+We conclude with directions for further research.

 The repository contains the data and code used in the paper "Mapping Social Change: A Unified Framework for Temporal Clustering".

 ## Results and Figures: